Candidates promoting myth of decertification strike out in Wisconsin primary election

 Ramthun was perhaps the most prominent candidate promoting decertification, but he failed to gather widespread support or Trump’s endorsement.
 He ended up with about 6% of the vote in the race, according to The Associated Press.

-While he hasn't made it a central aspect of his platform, Republican gubernatorial nominee Tim Michels has said he would consider pursuing decertification.
-Last week he said "everything will be on the table" when asked about the topic, marking a shift from his comments a week earlier that decertification was "not a priority."
+While he hasn’t made it a central aspect of his platform, Republican gubernatorial nominee Tim Michels last week said “everything will be on the table” when asked about the topic, marking a shift from his comments a week earlier that decertification was “not a priority.”

 Steen, whom Trump endorsed in early August, also welcomed the support of former Supreme Court Justice Michael Gableman.
 Vos chose Gableman to lead a 2020 election review but on Tuesday night called him an embarrassment to Wisconsin.
 Steen’s tight race against Vos — unofficial numbers showed Vos leading by 260 votes out of nearly 10,000 cast — made him by far the most competitive decertification proponent this cycle.